canvas-medical/documentation/collections/_api/documentreference.md

             type: string
             required_in: create
             description: The title of the underlying Canvas Document related to this DocumentReference resource.
             create_description: The title of the underlying Canvas Document related to this DocumentReference resource.
-It requires standard Document titles.
+It requires standard Document titles that must be matched to the Document provided in the coding type attribute.
           - name: content
             type: array[json]
             required_in: create